cakephp/docs/en/models/saving-your-data.rst

 Using created and modified
 --------------------------

-By defining a created or modified field in your database table as datetime fields, CakePHP will recognize those fields and populate them automatically whenever a record is created or saved to the database (unless the data being saved already contains a value for these fields).
+By defining a ``created`` and/or ``modified`` field in your database table as datetime fields (default null), CakePHP will recognize those fields and populate them automatically whenever a record is created or saved to the database (unless the data being saved already contains a value for these fields).